Find Grad Schools

 100% Women

 North Carolina A & T State University is the 3rd most popular school in the nation for students seeking a graduate certificate in family studies.
-The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,895 per year.
-During the most recent year for which we have data, 0 people received their graduate certificate in family studies from NC A&T. About 100% of this group were women, and 85% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,745 per year.
+During the most recent year for which we have data, 0 people received their graduate certificate in family studies from NC A&T. Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 References